FortinetCloudCSE/AppSec103-203-FortiADC/content/02Initial Configuration/1_Task0.md

 ```
 netstat -an | less
 ```
-You should now see the listening ports for DVWA and Juiceshop.
+You should see the listening ports for DVWA and Juiceshop.
 Juiceshop is listening on TCP port 80, and DVWA is listening on TCP ports 21, 443, 8080, and 3306.

 ![](netstat.png)